 Early attachment relations form the templates to which we engage in the relationship we have with our Self, and also how we engage in adult relationships.
 When we hold beliefs about our Self that we are unloveable, or not enough, these were formed early on in our personality development.
 During the early developmental process of the personality (i.e. Self) an internalized imprint is formed.
 The child internalizes a schema of who he/she is, who he/she is not, of who others are, and how to establish and maintain a relationship based on accrued interactions with the primary caregiver(s).

 Early attachment patterns create an inner map or blueprint encoded in our brain and subconscious mind that chart our relationships throughout life.
 Not only in terms of what we expect from others, but how comfortable we feel with their presence.

 Implicit relationship memory is shaped in an infant’s ~ child’s ~ adolescent’s mind from repeated experiences, primarily with the mother, father, or other primary caretakers.

 These blue prints from childhood form the templates to which we engage with our Self and engage in adult relationships.
 We intuitively seek at a subconscious level.
 We seek relationship matches to these early childhood encoded blueprints.
-Insecure attachments are injuries, and sometimes quite traumatic.
-Insecure attachments will seek out insecure attachments in adulthood because of the encoded subconscious familiarity and unmet needs of the past will press forward.
+Insecure attachments are injuries, and sometimes extremely traumatic.
+People who had Insecure attachments of childhood will seek out insecure attachments in adulthood because of the encoded subconscious familiarity and also the unmet needs of the past will press forward.

 Even though this encoding ~ early imprinting is deeply embedded in the subconscious and hardwired in the brain circuitry, it can be rewired and new maps of healthy relationship dynamics made.